harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/breaking-free-from-impostor-syndrome.md

 This is perhaps one of the most damaging forms of workplace toxicity because it's so insidious.
 The team can claim they have a healthy learning culture while simultaneously punishing people for learning.
 It creates cognitive dissonance: you're told one thing but experience another, and you start to question your own perception of reality.

+I experienced this disconnect constantly.
+In team meetings and onboarding, the message was clear: "We're here to support you.
+Never hesitate to ask questions."
+But the moment I actually did ask a question, the atmosphere would shift.
+The sighs, the tone of voice, the body language all communicated something entirely different.
+Over time, I started to doubt my own perception.
+Was I being too sensitive?
+Was I imagining the frustration?
+Maybe I really was asking stupid questions?

+This gaslighting effect is incredibly damaging.
+You know something is wrong, but you can't point to explicit evidence because the words being said are supportive.
+The toxicity exists in the subtext, in the non-verbal communication, in the emotional undertones.
+It's death by a thousand paper cuts, none individually severe enough to report, but collectively devastating.

 Real psychological safety isn't about what people say in onboarding documents or team charters.
 It's demonstrated in the daily interactions: How do people respond when you don't understand something?
 Is there patience in their explanations?
 Do they make you feel stupid for asking, or do they respect that you're trying to learn?

+Here's a litmus test: in a truly healthy team, when someone asks a question, the first response is curiosity, not judgement.
+"That's a great question, let me explain..." rather than "You should know this..."
+The focus is on sharing knowledge, not on why you don't already have it.
+Questions are treated as opportunities to improve documentation, clarify processes, and strengthen the team's shared understanding.

 A truly healthy team doesn't just tolerate questions; they welcome them as opportunities to share knowledge and improve documentation.
 If your gut tells you that asking questions is dangerous, trust that instinct.
 Your gut is reading the room correctly, even if the words being spoken suggest otherwise.
+Your nervous system is picking up on signals that your conscious mind might be trying to rationalise away.

 ### 3. You Can Become the Impostor